csev/localsearchphp/README.md

 A simple PHP search engine that crawls a site it is embedded in and supports simple searches of the site.

+This only looks at the web pages on your site through a crawl process like any other web search engine.
+The crawl process is embedded into the pages of the site with AJAX.
+The crawl process and the search process return JSON so you can use it any way you like and format it in a way that fits with the design of your site.

+This does not require a separate crawl process and used SQLite on the local disk for its page index database.

 Using ChatGPT
 -------------